No. 19 Squadron RAF: First World War (1915–1918)

 No. 19 Squadron of the Royal Flying Corps (RFC) was formed on 1 September 1915, from members of No. 5 Squadron, at Castle Bromwich, near Birmingham.
 It trained on a variety of aircraft before being deployed to France in July 1916, flying the Royal Aircraft Factory B.E.12 and later re-equipping with the more suitable French-built SPAD S.VII.

 From November 1917, the squadron started to receive Sopwith Dolphins to replace its Spads, being fully equipped with the Dolphin by January 1918 and flying its first operational patrol with the new fighter on 3 February.
 By the end of the war, No. 19 Squadron had had twenty-two flying aces among its ranks, including Albert Desbrisay Carter, John Leacroft, Arthur Bradfield Fairclough, Oliver Bryson, Gordon Budd Irving, Frederick Sowrey, future Air Commodore Patrick Huskinson, Cecil Gardner, Roger Amedee Del'Haye, future Air Chief Marshal James Hardman, Finlay McQuistan, Alexander Pentland, John Candy, Cecil Thompson and John Aldridge.

 Commanding officers during this time included H.D.
 Harvey-Kelly who was the first RFC pilot to land in France in the First World War.
 At least one No. 19 Squadron airman, a Canadian, George Robert Long, was captured on 6 October 1917 in the Lille area and spent the rest of the war in a number of prisoner of war camps, including Holzminden.
 It was his very first flight, in a Spad VII, when the squadron was operating from the asylum ground in Bailleul.
 He was shot down by Gefreiter J. Funk, flying with Ja30.
 He had first been a member of the Canadian Expeditionary Force in the infantry and was wounded a number of times.
 He wasn't repatriated until 14 December 1918, when he return home to Ottawa.

 Interwar period (1919–1938)

 No. 19 Squadron disbanded after the First World War on 31 December 1919.
 On 1 April 1923, the squadron reformed at RAF Duxford, Cambridgeshire, operating the Sopwith Snipe, initially as part of No. 2 Flying Training School (No. 2 FTS).
-After becoming independent of No. 2 FTS, the squadron remained at Duxford flying a several fighters including the Gloster Grebe, Armstrong Whitworth Siskin Mk.IIIa and Bristol Bulldog Mk.IIa.
+After becoming independent of No. 2 FTS, the squadron remained at Duxford flying several fighters including the Gloster Grebe, Armstrong Whitworth Siskin Mk.IIIa and Bristol Bulldog Mk.IIa.
 In May 1935, it became the first squadron to be equipped with the Gloster Gauntlet, which it flew until March 1939.

 In 1938, the squadron became the first in the RAF to operate the Supermarine Spitfire Mk.I, when K9789 was delivered on 4 August.
 The squadron lost its first Spitfire when K9792 crashed on landing at Duxford on 20 September 1938, having only been delivered on 16 August.